vantage6/vantage6-workshop/episodes/chapter5.md

 ```

-For consistency, all the methods of the client API use identifiers rather than names.
-So, if you want to perform a certain operation for a given resource, you will need to get these identifers first.
+From parameters like the ones described above, it is important to note that -for the sake of consistency- the client methods use identifiers rather than names.
+This implies that, for example, to filter the organizations that belong to a a given collaboration, you need to know the collaboration's identifier first.

-For example, if you need to know the identifiers the collaborations you have access to, you can use the `list()` function of the `client.collaboration` resource:
+You can get these identifiers through the UI, or through the client.
+For example, if you need to know the identifiers of the collaborations you have access to, you can use the `list()` function of the `client.collaboration` resource:

 ``` Python
 # Get all the details of all the collaborations you have access to: